t41372/Open-LLM-VTuber/README.md

 > I recommend you install MemGPT either in a separate Python virtual environment or in docker because there is currently a dependency conflict between this project and MemGPT (on fast API, it seems).
 You can check this issue [Can you please upgrade typer version in your dependancies #1382](https://github.com/cpacker/MemGPT/issues/1382).

+> :warning:
+> If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch on secure context (a.k.a. https or localhost).
+See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)

 Here is a checklist:
 - Install memgpt
 - Configure memgpt